-Our Local Governing Bodies will have a senior board level lead to take leadership responsibility for our Schools safeguarding arrangements.
+Our Local Governing Bodies will have a senior board level lead to take leadership responsibility for our Schools safeguarding arrangements, including filtering and monitoring systems for online safety.

 Our LGBs and Board of Trustees will ensure that all governors and trustees receive appropriate safeguarding and child protection (including online which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our schools are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training will be regularly updated.